nachoverdon/KardsDBBot/README.md

 # KardsDBBot

-You need to create a `.env` file, or create variables if you are using a service like Heroku, with the Discord token and API keys.
+You need to create a `.env` file, or create variables if you are using a service like Heroku, with the Discord token.
 Example:

 ```
 DISCORD_TOKEN=XXXXX